cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: for, control variable

 The **for loop with range**
-execute a sentence sequence
-a fixed number of times.
+executes a sequence of sentences a fixed number of times.

-To take the counter,
+To keep the count,
 use a **loop variable**
-that take different values in each iteration.
+that takes a different value on each iteration.

-One of the syntax to use a ``for`` loop with range is the following::
+One of the syntaxes to use a ``for`` loop with range is the following::

     for variable in range(fin):